a woman packing a carry on suitcase with clothing while sitting on the floor

 Overview

-Soft side, expandable 21″ four wheel spinner with external USB port and extra pockets and storage to help you stay organized.
+Soft side, expandable 20 in. or 21in. four wheel spinner with external USB port and extra pockets.

 Size